-- 1. Install a readily accessible manual shut-off valve in the gas supply line as recommended by the local utility.
-Know the location of this valve and how to turn off the gas to this unit. - 2.
-Install a drip leg (if not already incorporated as part of the water heater) as shown.
-The drip leg must be no less than three inches long for the accumulation of dirt, foreign material, and water droplets. - Install a ground joint union between the gas control valve/thermostat and the manual shut-off valve.
-This is to allow easy removal of the gas control valve/ thermostat. - Turn the gas supply on and check for leaks.
+- Install a readily accessible manual shut-off valve in the gas supply line as recommended by the local utility.
+Know the location of this valve and how to turn off the gas to this unit. - Install a sediment trap (if not already incorporated as part of the water heater) as shown.
+The sediment trap must be no less than three inches long for the accumulation of dirt, foreign material, and water droplets. - Install a ground joint union between the gas control valve/thermostat and the manual shut-off valve.
+This is to allow easy removal of the gas control valve/ thermostat - Turn the gas supply on and check for leaks.
 Test all connections by brushing on an approved noncorrosive leak-detection solution.
 Bubbles will show a leak.
 Correct any leak found.